The Three Daughters of King O'Hara: United States

 In a variant from Letcher County, Kentucky collected by Marie Campbell with the title The Girl That Married a Flop-Eared Hound, a widowed king walks in the wood and sees a "fine hound-dog with long flop-ears".
 He asks the dog what it is doing there and the dog, to the king's surprise, answers that it wants to marry one of the king's daughters.
-Only the youngest daughter accepts the proposal, with the condition that she can visit her famlily whenever she wants.
+Only the youngest daughter accepts the proposal, with the condition that she can visit her family whenever she wants.
 On their wedding day, the sisters use blindfolds to bear the humiliation of having a dog as brother-in-law, but instead a fine young man appears to marry their sister.
 One day, the princess is pregnant and wishes to give birth under her father's roof.
 The dog husband agrees, as long as she never reveals her husband's name.
 On two occasions, she gives birth to her child (the first a boy, the second a girl), who disappears two days after their birth when "fairy music" plays, leaving only wine and cookies on the cradle.
 The princess's sisters accuse the dog husband, and insist she reveals his name, but she remains steadfast.
 On the third visit, however, the princess gives birth to her third child and reveals her husband's name, "Sunshine on the Dew".
 This time, the child disappears, and so does her husband.
 She then goes on a quest for him, meeting three old women on the journey who give her a pair of scissors, a thimble and a needle.
 The princess uses the magical objects as bargaining chips to be able to spend a night with her husband, who is to be married to another woman.
 The tale was also classified as ATU 425A, "The Animal as Bridegroom".